olegdayo/Parser/README.md

+# Parser
-# Ebay and Wildberries (yet unavailable) related products parser in Python and Golang
+Ebay and Wildberries (yet unavailable) related products parser in Python and Golang